 The Governing Body complies with their duties under legislation.
 They have regard to this guidance ensure that the policies, procedures and training in Russell Street School are effective and comply with the law at all times.

-The Governing Body uses the additional information in Keeping Children Safe in Education, 2019 - Annex C. to support them in carrying out their duties.
+The Governing Body uses the additional information in Keeping Children Safe in Education, 2020 - (Part two page 18). to support them in carrying out their duties.

 In summary the Governing Body: